ianstormtaylor/superstruct/docs/reference.md

 'Jane'
 ```

-Enums validate that a value is one of a specific set of constants.
+`enum` structs validate that a value is one of a specific set of literals.

 ### `function`